Skip to content

 Deep Brain Stimulation (DBS)

 Deep brain stimulation (DBS) DBS is a surgical procedure used to treat certain symptoms of Parkinson’s disease (PD).
 This powerful treatment focuses primarily on the motor symptoms of Parkinson’s and some of the side effects caused by medications.
 DBS can also improve some non-motor symptoms, including sleep, pain, and urinary urgency.
-However, it is important to note that DBS only relieves symptoms and does not cure or stop the progression of the disease.
+However, it is important to note that DBS only relieves symptoms and does not cure or prevent the progression of the disease.

 The US Food and Drug Administration (FDA) has approved DBS surgery in:

-- 1997: for the treatment of Parkinson's tremors.
+• 1997: for the treatment of Parkinson's tremors.

-- 2002: for the treatment of severe Parkinson's symptoms.
+• 2002: for the treatment of severe Parkinson's symptoms.

-- 2016: for early stages of PD – for people who have had the disease for at least four years and whose motor symptoms are not well controlled with medication.
+• 2016: for early stages of PD – for people who have had the disease for at least four years and whose motor symptoms are not well controlled with medication.

-DBS is the most important advance in Parkinson’s treatment since the development of levodopa.
+DBS is the most important advance in Parkinson's treatment since the development of levodopa.
 It is most effective for people with severe tremors, recurrent symptom episodes, or drug-induced dyskinesia, with benefits lasting at least five years in studies.
-However, DBS is not appropriate for all Parkinson’s patients, especially those with problems with speech, swallowing, thinking, or freezing in walking, as these symptoms do not respond consistently to DBS.
+However, DBS is not appropriate for all Parkinson's patients, especially those with problems with speech, swallowing, thinking, or freezing when walking, as these symptoms do not respond consistently to DBS.

 How does DBS work?